 In addition to the ongoing operations of CNCF's unique programmes spanning the delivery of progressive education, quality healthcare, and sustainable community development initiatives in 2023, CNCF also achieved notable highlights from its programmes.
 In Vietnam, CNCF officially launched its Christina Noble Education & Personal Development Programme (CNEPDP) with the graduation of our first programme cohort students.
 The graduation ceremony was supported and hosted at the British Consulate in Ho Chi Minh City, Vietnam.
 Addressing inequality and the lack of essential skills among Vietnamese youth, CNEPDP adopts a comprehensive approach.
-It offers Noble Scholarships, financial support for underprivileged students; Noble Fellowship, a three-month intensive training programme preparing students for the professional world; Noble Well-Being, providing mindfulness sessions for self-awareness and emotional resilience; and Noble Mentorship & Internship, connecting students and their families, we not only change lives but also pave the way for future generations to break the cycle of poverty and contribute positively to society.
+It offers Noble Scholarships, financial support for underprivileged students; Noble Fellowship, a three-month intensive training programme preparing students for the professional world; Noble Well-Being, providing mindfulness sessions for self-awareness and emotional resilience; and Noble Mentorship & Internship, connecting students with professionals for practical experience and increased employability.
+By empowering these students and their families, we not only change lives but also pave the way for future generations to break the cycle of poverty and contribute positively to society.